orenlevis/HiggsPeak_StatsProject/README.md

 # HiggsPeak_StatsProject

 This project aims to reconstruct the Higgs boson discovery signal using its decay into four leptons.
 Using official open data from CERN (https://opendata.cern.ch/record/12360), the invariant mass spectrum is reconstructed and a signal + background model is fit using Bayesian inference techniques.
-The results of this project are reported in [`main`](Higgs_report.pdf)
+The results of this project are reported [`here`](Higgs_report.pdf)

 ---